New Ontario Online Learning Modules 2017-18

 Upcoming Projects (Modules and Open eTexts)

-These newly funded projects through eCampusOntario will be available in the Spring of 2018.
-We are thrilled to share these 6 new projects in addition to the 15 projects already available below.
+Take a moment to explore these new projects in addition to the 15 projects already available below.

 This set of seven modules will focus on sustainability and will cover the basic science of controlling the movement of heat, moisture, and air in buildings.
 Topics include: heat transfer mechanisms, moisture movement, properties of moist air and psychrometrics, wind on buildings, solar radiation, and energy required for conditioning buildings.